mobxjs/mobx-react/README.md

 #### Class Components

-When using component classes, `this.props` and `this.state` will be made observables, so the component will react to all changes in props and state that are used by `render`.
+When using component classes, `this.props` and `this.state` will work like the standard react way, so the component will react to all changes in props and updates in state that are used by `render`.

 `shouldComponentUpdate` is not supported.
 As such, it is recommended that class components extend `React.PureComponent`.
 The `observer` will automatically patch non-pure class components with an internal implementation of `React.PureComponent` if necessary.